-Hazard Aspect Possible control measures ✓ if in place ➤ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low Pupils with SEND (whether with education, health and care plans or on SEN support) have been identified who will need specific help and preparation for the changes to routine in the new academic year.
-SEND pupils are given additional time and understanding to comply with the new school rules associated with the virus.
-Teachers and SENCOs have planned to meet these needs, for √ SENCO to work with relevant staff - EYFS, Y4, Y3 in particular - provision maps, transition booklets, social stories and meetings via ZOOM with professionals.
-July 2020 SC is supported by SEN LA regarding SEN children.
-SC in consultation with GH to facilitate strategies in the classroom 16.10.20 Gemma Smeed - Autism team advice given to facilitate example using social stories.
-Support Services are engaged with as and when necessary to assist these processes. learning in the classroom.
-Cary Wright and Liz Johnson - BEST SC to support staff in facilitating the teaching and learning for SEN children in the classroom - autumn 2.
-RA need to be in place for NB and DS.
-Medical care plan for MW, MB Appropriate support is made available for pupils with SEND, for example by deploying teaching assistants and enabling specialist staff from both within and outside the school to work with pupils in different classes or year groups. ✓ Trained staff deployed to support children with SEND - timetable in place.L1 supply TA to support with HLN child Oct 2020 Staff welfare and staff redeployment Governing boards and school leaders have regard to staff (including the Head Teacher) work-life balance and wellbeing.
-Schools should ensure they have explained to all staff the measures they are proposing putting in place and involve all staff in that process. ✓ Staff welfare checks by SLT, COG check in with HT, NST Mentor and SIP check in and support HT.
+Hazard Aspect Possible control measures ✓ if in place ✗ if not or n/a Where: ★ state action to be taken with timescales ★ any additional control measures ✓ site specific details Residual Risk rating High, medium, low expectation of behaviour.
+Share social stories.
+Weekly reviews on how the child is coping with the new system.
+Seek outside provider support.
+One page (pen portraits) to be shared with staff (on server) SENCO to facilitate and consult with staff and parent Steve Meese to work with parents WB 29.8.20 Steve Meese to liaise with Senco to support children with SEMH and SEBD.
+DSL and SENCO to support children with SEMH and liaise with parents - KOOTH referral 4.1.21 SENDCO to review and amend or draw up Risk Assessment and care plans by WB 18.1.21 The school uses their best endeavours to secure the special educational provision called for by the pupils' needs.
+The school work with families to deliver an ambitious curriculum noting that they may not be able to access remote education without adult support. √ SLT/SENDCO to liaise with families to ensure the provision for SEN children is the best it can be - phone calls and work packs including advice from professionals will be implemented.
+Quality first teaching must be provided by class teachers for all SEN children - including remote teaching and KW/V 18.1.21 Low Appropriate support is made available for pupils with SEND, for example by deploying teaching assistants and enabling specialist staff from both within and outside the school to work with pupils in different classes or year groups. ✓ Trained staff deployed to support children with SEND - timetable in place.L1 supply TA to support with HLN child Oct 2020 Staff may be deployed within school to ensure ratio and SEND support for the educational setting to function fully 18.1.21 Low Staff welfare and staff redeployment Governing boards and school leaders have regard to staff (including the Head Teacher) work-life balance and wellbeing.
+Schools should ensure they have explained to all staff the measures they are proposing putting in place and involve all staff in that process. √ Staff welfare checks by SLT, COG check in with HT, NST Mentor and SIP check in and support HT.
 Welfare day working at home 24.7.20 Staff and Pupil wellbeing survey to be completed by 6.2.20 - results to be shared with staff and Governors.
-Schools have considered the potential concerns of staff who may be reluctant or anxious about returning and the right support is in place to address this.
-This may include staff who have been in the clinically vulnerable health and BAME groups, families that have been personally affected and those that have not been in school since the lockdown commenced.
-The school has discussed their concerns and provide reassurance ✓ Discussion with HT Fill in individual RA, including BAME staff.
+Weekly feedback sessions to enable staff to inform HT.
+Remote learning policy and lesson protocol identifies reduction of teacher workload and expectations.
+White Rose and Oak Academy used to reduce teacher workload.
+Staff must communicate their concerns to the HT in order for the HT to support 18.1.21 Schools have considered the potential concerns of staff who may be reluctant or anxious about being in school and the right support is in place to address this.
+This may include staff who have been in the clinically vulnerable health and BAME groups and families that ✓ Discussion with HT Fill in individual RA, including BAME staff.
 Phased return timetable.
 Work from home if possible.
 Review all RA from May 2020 in September 2020.
-SC constantly checking in with staff regarding their concerns and implementing any reasonable adjustments to enable them to feel secure and re-assured in the work L of the measures they are putting in place to reduce the risk in school.
-Wellbeing support for all staff is in place and also for those that require additional support (ref: HR Trauma process and ✓ place.
-Staff well-being survey will be used to get a current picture in school 6.2.20 SAS Services signposted to staff.
+SC constantly checking in with staff regarding their Low